2019-Spring-CSC-386/p00-project-1-rofy-elyor/README.md

 - Relay
 - Magnetic Lock (MagLock)
 - Switch
-- Button
+- Button (Would be potentially experimented on with a different function)
-- Door Sensor
+- Door Sensor (Might be used in place of switch)
 - Power Supply (12V)
 - Power Probes
 - Connecting wires (Jumper Wires)